-This Supplementary Information document provides details of the methodology, assumptions and results of the embedded value calculations for the Mediolanum Group as at December 31, 2009.
+This Supplementary Information document provides details of the methodology, assumptions and results of the embedded value calculations for the Mediolanum Group as at December 31, 2011.

-Mediolanum has presented embedded value information in relation to all the Group's business for many years, and adopted the European Embedded Value ("EEV") Principles with the publication of its full year 2005 results.
-With this publication, Mediolanum is adopting European Insurance CFO Forum Market Consistent Embedded Value Principles ("MCEV Principles"), published in October 2009.
-Mediolanum is adopting the MCEV Principles in respect of all its life insurance and related business (see "covered business" below), and has restated its 2008 results for the change from EEV to MCEV Principles.
+Mediolanum has presented embedded value information in relation to all the Group's business for many years and adopted the European Embedded Value ("EEV") Principles with the publication of its full year 2005 results.
+Since 2008 Mediolanum adopted the European Insurance CFO Forum Market Consistent Embedded Value Principles1 ("MCEV Principles2), published in October 2009, in respect of all its life insurance and related business (see "covered business" below).